About Alberta Main Street

 Board of Directors

-• Recruits new Board members that increase the diversity of leadership
+• Recruits new Board members to increase the diversity of leadership

 • Increase Board member accountability & improve internal structures

-• Explore sustainable funding options & engage commercial property owners in our work
+• Explore sustainable funding options & engage business and community members in its work

-• Strengthen volunteer outreach for Alberta Main Street committees and events, recruiting new volunteers of different races, ethnicities, ages, genders and sexual orientation.
+• Strengthen volunteer outreach for Alberta Main Street committees and events, recruiting new volunteers of different races, ethnicities, ages, genders, abilities and sexual orientations

-The Design committee is responsible for getting Alberta Street into tiptop physical shape, including physical improvements to buildings, businesses and public space.
+The Design committee is responsible for getting Alberta Street into top shape, including physical improvements to buildings, businesses and public space.
 The Design Committee also:

 • Maintains Historical Markers/Cultural Artwork Project

-• Maintain Inventory, conduct research and photograph Alberta Street art
+• Maintains inventory, conducts research and photographs Alberta Street art

-The Promotion committee is responsible for promoting Alberta Street as the place to live, shop, eat and play for both residents and visitors.
-We also:
+The Promotions committee is responsible for promoting Alberta Street as the place to live, shop, eat and play for both residents and visitors.
+It also:

-• Coordinate Lit Up & Local: A Month of Merriment on Alberta Street
+• Coordinates Lit Up & Local: A Month of Merriment on Alberta Street

-• Host the Earth Day District Clean Up
+• Hosts the Earth Day District Clean Up

 Business Development Committee

-The Business Development committee is responsible for analyzing current economic condition and identifying opportunities for market growth, strengthening existing businesses, recruiting new, and supporting the overall health of the district.
-We also:
+The Business Development committee is responsible for analyzing current economic conditions and identifying opportunities for market growth, strengthening existing businesses, recruiting new members, and supporting the overall health of the district.
+It also:

-• Link businesses/local youth with mentorship & internships opportunities
+• Links businesses/local youth with mentorship & internships opportunities

-• Conduct bi-annual business census to track economic indicators
+• Conducts bi-annual business census to track economic indicators